You’ve weighed the pros and cons of the AP program, and you would like to have your student try out a class or two.

-Or maybe your student is homeschooled and would benefit from the challenge and college credit that can come from preparing for an AP exam.
-Or, perhaps your student would like to try an AP exam in a class that isn’t offered at their school.
+Or, maybe your student is homeschooled and would benefit from the challenge and college credit that can come from preparing for an AP exam?

 Most online classes are self-paced, which can be great for motivated students but a real drawback for those who tend to procrastinate.

-There are a variety of things to look for when you compare various online AP courses.
-Here are some criteria to consider.
+There is a variety of things to look for when you compare various online AP courses.

 #1 Is the online class accredited?

-Here are some AP accreditated online organizations to check out:
+Here are some AP accredited online organizations to check out:

 #2 Is the teaching style engaging?

-#3 Are teachers accessible and give good feedback?
+#3 Are teachers accessible and do they give good feedback?

 #4 Is the workload bearable?

 The workload should make sense for an AP exam.